holmsusa/fuseR/inst/examples/example.md

 ### Apply FUSE as a pipeline

 The whole FUSE pipeline can be applied using the function ‘fuse.segment()’.
-It performs the following step:
+It performs the following steps:

 1.  clustering
 2.  cutting clustering tree optimally
-3.  summarizes segments
+3.  summarizing segments

-The function takes as input the count matrices K0 and K1, and a summary table and a data frame with betas.
+The function takes as input the count matrices K0 and K1 and the chromosome and position information for each CpG site, and outputs a summary table and a data frame with betas.

 ``` r
 segment_result <- fuse.segment(